 \subsubsection{Charmed baryon decays}

 \

-The semileptonic decays of charmed baryons are mainly induced by the charm quark, such as the Cabibbo favored process $c\to s$ and Cabibbo-suppressed process $c\to d$.
-Then the CKM matrix elements $V_{cs}$ and $ V_{cd} $ can be determined in such decay process.
-Similar to bottom sector, the measurement of $V_{cs}$ and $ V_{cd} $ mainly depends on charmed meson semileptonic decays, such as $D \rightarrow \pi \ell \nu_{\ell}$ and $D \rightarrow K \ell \nu_{\ell}$~\cite{ParticleDataGroup:2024cfk}.
+The semileptonic decays of charmed baryons are mainly induced by the charm quark, such as the Cabibbo-favored process $c\to s$ and the Cabibbo-suppressed process $c\to d$.
+Then the CKM matrix elements $V_{cs}$ and $ V_{cd} $ can be determined from such decay processes.
+Similar to the bottom sector, the measurement of $V_{cs}$ and $ V_{cd} $ mainly depends on charmed meson semileptonic decays, such as $D \rightarrow \pi \ell \nu_{\ell}$ and $D \rightarrow K \ell \nu_{\ell}$~\cite{ParticleDataGroup:2024cfk}.
 Hence, precise measurements and theoretical studies of charmed baryon semileptonic decays are highly desirable.
 Additionally, certain angular asymmetry observables can be involved to search for new physics effects.